 Please do your own additional research.
 Understand all tax implications.
 And know how a stock portfolio fits within your greater financial plan.

 Thanks for reading.
 We’ll see you in the comment section.
-What would you add to this list given the parameters?
+What would you add to this list of stocks given the parameters?

 Cut the crap investing …